-Ideas and Opportunities Opportunities are needs, wants, problems, and challenges that point to a market—to customers who would buy the innovative solutions that you create to meet the needs, satisfy the wants, solve the problems, or meet the challenges.
-To be successful, you have to identify an entrepreneurial opportunity.
-How do entrepreneurs seek out, find, and assess potential opportunities?
+Ideas and Opportunities.
+Opportunities are needs, wants, problems, and challenges that point to a market—to customers who would buy the innovative solutions that you create to meet the needs, satisfy the wants, solve the problems, or meet the challenges.

+So it’s hard for me to be fully rational about them.
+Of course they are the smartest, the best looking, and the most athletic.
+I’m not alone — all parents are irrational.
+Tien ondernemerstips van Sir Richard Branson.
 Deze blogpost verscheen eerder op de Creative Class blog en wordt hier met toestemming overgenomen Richard Branson, of liever “Sir” Richard Branson, sprak onder het motto “Screw it.
-Let’s Do it!”
-Tien ondernemerstips van Sir Richard Branson

-Just do it Seriously.
 Just do it!
 Over the past 18 months, I completely shifted the way I looked at the world.
 I adjusted what I did with my time, I changed the people I hung out with, I did things that were WAY out of my comfort zone, I went to the other side of the world, I gathered the best and brightest people I could find, I had those people invest over a million in my company, I convinced Finn – an awesome go-getter – to join my company.
 I interviewed Richard Branson on stage and spoke at an entrepreneurship event to university students in my country, while I never even graduated college.
-And it doesn’t even feel like a big achievement. (photo: salty_soul) Unfortunately, just before you take your first step on the righteous journey to pursue your dreams, people around you, even the ones who deeply care for you, will give you awful advice.
+And it doesn’t even feel like a big achievement.
+Ramon Suarez - Web notes, ideas, links and conversations.
+Mostly about new media, marketing and entrepreneurship.
+Ten Lies You’ll Hear Before Pursuing Your Dream. (photo: salty_soul) Unfortunately, just before you take your first step on the righteous journey to pursue your dreams, people around you, even the ones who deeply care for you, will give you awful advice.

 It’s not because they have evil intentions.
 It’s because they don’t understand the big picture—what your dreams, passions, and life goals mean to you.
 They don’t understand that, to you, the reward is worth the risk.
+10 Things I Learned From Failure.
 Every entrepreneur has made a series of mistakes or been subject to failures along his or her entrepreneurial journey.

 These setbacks, though painful, will teach you more about business than any textbook, lecture, or mentor ever could.
 Plus, they are great fodder for conversations at cocktail receptions and on panel discussions.
 I am proud to have learned such a great deal from my failures, and the fact that I get to share them—and, more important, the hard-knocks lessons learned—with a worldwide audience is a real thrill.
-10 Things I Learned From Failure
+How Great Entrepreneurs Think.
 What distinguishes great entrepreneurs?